pajjaecat/ORI-SRD/Resources/README.md

 ## Architecture
 The available resource is subdivided into five subfolders as follows:
+- [Notebooks](Notebooks/): Contains all the Notebooks for the different simulations and tutorials.
+[NotebooksReadMe](Notebooks/README.md) gives more explanation about them.
 - [Excel_files](Excel_files/): Contains the the networks' inputs as ``.csv`` files
   - Each of the Hv Prod must have its own associated files;
   - All of the Lv Prods (i.e. all the LV Prods in the Upper network) must be aggregated  in a unique file;